 The question of whether physics — and specifically the quantum mechanics — illuminates free will or just muddies the water is a tough one.

 Yes and in relation to Kane’s model, the big question is, has he really gotten rid of the problem of luck or chanciness?
 This is sometimes presented in terms of the contrastive question.
-If you have an agent who in given circumstances performs their duty, say helps, but another time, in the identical circumstances does not, the obvious question you want to ask is, why did they help in the first case but not in the other?
+If you have an agent who in given circumstances performs their duty, say helps, but another time, in identical circumstances, does not, the obvious question you want to ask is, why did they help in the first case but not in the other?
 According to this model, however, there is no further answer or explanation to be given for this variation.
 But then it looks like it’s just luck and the agent lacks adequate control over what they actually do in these specific circumstances.
 Although you may be in control in the sense you act on one reason or another, and what you do is intentional and done for a reason, the crucial problem remains that you’re not in control of why you act for one available reason rather than another.
 I don’t want to be unfair to Kane, because he does try to deal with this concern, but in my view this remains a serious problem for his theory.
 The sort of problem he faces here is just another version of the same problem that compatibilists face, that there are limits to control.

 Let’s move on to the next book, RJ Wallace, Responsibility and the Moral Sentiments.
 Questions of moral responsibility are intimately tied into questions of free will.
 Part of what makes metaphysical questions about free will interesting is that they do have real life applications, because we live in a world of praise and blame and punishment and responsibility of a kind that is moral.
 It’s not just an arbitrary, armchair discussion.
 It feels like it’s part of what holds us together as human beings.
 This is something that is about us.